Being Intersex: What Model Hanne Gaby Odiele Wants You To Know

 "There is no such thing as normal...defiance has no uniform."

-Rebellion, insurrection, and subversion was the theme of John Galliano’s spring 2019 Maison Margiela show in Paris.
-The voices of models Hanne Gaby Odiele, Teddy Quinlivan, and Molly Bair, and singers Willow Smith and Princess Nokia, among others, echoed around the room, their definitions of mutiny soundtracking the models as they took the runway.
+Rebellion, insurrection and subversion was the theme of John Galliano’s SS19 Maison Margiela show in Paris.
+The voices of Hanne Gaby Odiele, Willow Smith, Teddy Quinlivan, Princess Nokia and Molly Bair echoed around the room, their definitions of mutiny soundtracking the models who stormed the catwalk.

 Advertisement